appliedtechnology/java-precourse-labs/lab-01-git-up-and-running/README.md

 1. Switch to another branch or create a new one.
 Here, make some different changes and commit them.

-1. Now, do back to the prevoud branch (hint `git checkout -`) and restore your stashed files
+1. Now, go back to the previous branch (hint: git checkout -) and restore your stashed files.

 ## Conclusion

 Congratulations!
-You've just done some very common git work.
+You've just performed some very common Git tasks.
 From cloning a repository to making changes, committing them, working with branches, creating PRs, and using stash.

 Remember, the more you practice, the more comfortable you'll become.
 And, just like any other skill, consistency is key.
 So, keep "gitting" at it!